Our Mummy Makeovers are performed under General Anaesthetic in hospital. The hospital stay is a total of four to five nights.

 Dr Moncrieff has been recognised for his surgical skills by colleagues and industry experts.
-Most recently this included winning the 2019 MyFaceMyBody Global Award for the Australasian Surgical Makeover of the Year for our breast and body patient Carley (who you can see in our Patient Journey gallery).
+Most recently this included winning the 2020 MyFaceMyBody Global Award for the Australasian Surgical Makeover of the Year for our breast and body patient Celeste (who you can see in our Patient Journey gallery).

 For women requiring a breast reduction and lift, and a tummy tuck:

-From $26,000 total cost (for insured patients) including the surgeon’s fee, hospital stay, garment, anaesthetist’s fee and follow up visits.
+From $35,400 total cost (for Top Gold cover insured patients) including the surgeon’s fee, hospital stay, anaesthetist’s fee, garments, LED light therapy for scar minimisation and follow up visits.

 For women requiring a breast augmentation, and a tummy tuck:

-From $25,000 total cost (for insured patients) including the surgeon’s fee, leading brand implants, hospital stay, garment, anaesthetist’s fee and follow up visits.
+From $30,000 total cost (for Top Gold cover insured patients) including the surgeon’s fee, hospital stay, anaesthetist’s fee, garments, LED light therapy for scar minimisation and follow up visits.

 6 months post surgery

-This patient had an abdominoplasty with muscle tightening, skin removal and waist sculpting.
-Dr Moncrieff also performed a breast reduction and uplift.
+This patient had a breast lift, abdominoplasty with muscle tightening, skin removal and waist sculpting 12 years after her final pregnancy!